How To Think Of Things To Say When Making Conversation

 Don't filter yourself too much when trying to think of something to say

 Often when people feel like they can't think of anything to say, there are actually lots of possible contributions passing through their mind.
 But instead of going with them, they nix them for one reason or another; "No, I can't say that.
 It's too boring.", "No, that's too out of the blue.", "Oh, I'm kind of nervous saying that, though I couldn't tell you why."
 Often this process is quick enough that we don't notice ourselves doing it, but if you tune into your thoughts you can watch it happening.
 Instead of censoring yourself too much, just spit out some of the ideas passing through your head.
 More generally, try to take the attitude that people want to get to know you and hear your thoughts.

 Don't fret too much about saying generic things

 There's a lot of advice out there telling you not to bore people with cliched, unoriginal conversation topics.
 Sometimes we get this message to the point that it paralyzes us in social situations.
 We'll meet someone new and not say anything to them because we think it's a huge faux pas to say something uninspired, like asking them where they work.

-Just say this stuff anyways.
+Just say this stuff anyway.
 Something is better than nothing.
 Often, seemingly dull questions like, "What do you do for fun?", or "Seen any good movies lately?" get the ball rolling.
 Soon enough you're talking about something more interesting.
 They can be a necessary evil, a reliable, if tiresome, fallback.
 When people get asked questions they've had to answer a million times before, they're not always crazy about it, but don't hold it too against the person who's asking either.

 Also, in general you shouldn't put too much pressure on yourself by feeling every last thing that comes out of your mouth has to be extremely original, insightful, and entertaining.
 People mostly talk about pretty humdrum topics, and they just want to be around their friends and pass the time.
 It's fine to socialize in a simple, friendly way.